Connect with us

 2. Patch Your IT Systems

-Patching operating systems and software applications is not complex – it’s a matter of setting up a patching schedule and sticking to it.
-This is very important because patches often address a newly discovered security vulnerability.
-There is a constant race between the software vendors and the baddies to find a vulnerability.
-If the vendor wins the race then a patch can be released to fix systems before the villains can take advantage of the vulnerability.
-But if the business does not apply the patch promptly (usually a maximum of a month after patch release), the baddie can still take advantage.
+If the vendor wins the race, a patch can be released to fix systems before the villains can take advantage of the vulnerability.
+But if the business does not apply the patch promptly (usually a maximum of a month after the patch release), the baddie can still take advantage.

 A monthly patching schedule is what most businesses adopt where it’s not so regular that it causes constant disruption to your BAU processes but not so long that it increases the risk of a breach.
 Ideally, install a critical security patch quickly.

-One approach is to patch a subset of computers in your workplace, such as the less critical systems (not the system containing the payroll application!) at the end of each month and let the systems run for a week.
-If no issues occur, like the new patches causing crashes, then patch the remaining systems.
-Of course, make sure each system is backed-up first before applying any major patch.
+One approach is to patch a subset of computers in your workplace, such as the less critical systems (not the system containing the payroll application!), at the end of each month and let the systems run for a week.

 3. Use Unique And Strong Passwords